-Ireland’s population has diversified over the past decade.
-Just 82% of the population identifies as white Irish in the 2016 Census, compared to 94% in 2011.
+Ireland’s population has diversified over the past decade, with 82% of the population identifying as white Irish in the 2016 Census, compared to 94% in 2011.

-This shift to multiculturalism is not necessarily reflected equally in employment statistics.
+This diversity is not necessarily reflected equally in employment statistics.
 While 15% of the workforce in Ireland identifies as being of migrant descent, the upper tiers of management in the public and private sectors remain predominantly white Irish.

-In 2018, the Economic and Social Research Institute (ESRI) reported that black non-Irish people are five times more likely than white Irish people to experience discrimination when seeking employment.
-And when it comes to racist incidents in the workplace, Ireland ranked last year as one of the worst Europe-wide with a rate of 33%, compared to an EU average of 22%.
+In 2018, the ESRI reported that black non-Irish people are five times more likely than white Irish people to experience discrimination when seeking employment.
+When it comes to racist incidents in the workplace, Ireland ranked as one of the worst Europe-wide with a rate of 33%, compared to an average of 24% across 12 countries surveyed.

 Discrimination also plays a significant role in the employment gap between the Traveller and Roma communities and the general population, with the ESRI finding in 2017 that discrimination and prejudice are likely a significant factor in labour market barriers for the minority groups.